toddcf/skywatcher/README.md

   - Delete duplicate navbar CSS codes.
   - Vertically center the word "Skywatcher."
 - INDEX:
-  - Format H1.
+  - Banner:
     - Fix the weird glitch on the left side.
-  - Format temp, pressure, etc. typing.
+  - Description:
-  - Format descriptions.
+    - Positioning (center, spacing, etc.).
     - Buttons:
       - Style hover effects, colors, size & shape, etc. Create a more appealing call to action.
 - CURRENT.HTML:
 - FORECAST.HTML:
 - Remove all code that is no longer used.